-Born in St. Andrew, Jamaica, Nari Ward now lives and works in New York.
+Nari Ward was born in St. Andrew, Jamaica, and now lives and works in New York.
 Nari has been greatly influenced by his geographical surroundings, which is reflected in his dramatic sculptural installations composed of systematically collected material from his urban neighborhood.
 Nari’s work has been widely exhibited around the United States and internationally, garnering prestigious honors and distinctions.

 Acquisition of We the People generously underwritten by Diana and Joe DiMenna.